nazmulahasanbs23/gitlab_ci_cd/README.md

 An executor determines the environment each job runs in.

-For example:

-If you want your CI/CD job to run PowerShell commands, you might install GitLab Runner on a Windows server and then register a runner that uses the shell executor.
 If you want your CI/CD job to run commands in a custom Docker container, you might install GitLab Runner on a Linux server and register a runner that uses the Docker executor.
 These are only a few of the possible configurations.
 You can install GitLab Runner on a virtual machine and have it use another virtual machine as an executor.